One thousand pounds. That’s how much more than a quarter of new parents admitted spending on their baby’s christening in

 2. Write a guest list and stick to it.
 It’s tempting to keep adding people but remember this is a christening, not a wedding reception!

 3. Borrow an outfit.
 I don’t mean for you – I mean for them (although you could borrow one for you too!)
 Christening outfits are generally only worn once, so ask a friend or a family member if they’ve got one you can borrow.
-Our family has a christening gown that was made for my grandfather by my great-grandmother – it’s 97 years old now and still going strong – here’s Little B wearing it at his christening in 2015.
-(Alternatively, if you do want to invest in a gown, there’s no need to break the bank: Teether baby wear has lots of affordable traditional and modern options here).
+Our family has a christening gown that was made for my grandfather by my great-grandmother – it’s 97 years old now and still going strong.
+Alternatively, if you do want to invest in a gown, there’s no need to break the bank: Teether baby wear has lots of affordable traditional and modern options here.

 4. Stick to finger food.
 That way there’s no need to worry about producing either hot food or plates and cutlery for all the guests – napkins will do.